 Cries of Racism and the NBC Conspiracy Theory

 There are various theories floating around as to why the allegations against Cosby surfaced so many years after the assaults are alleged to have occurred.
 One theory is that Cosby was on the verge of purchasing the television network NBC.
 Another theory is that Cosby’s accusers are seeking monetary compensation and attention.
-This theory may certainly apply to Chloe Goins, a woman who accused Cosby of drugging and raping her at the Playboy mansion, then released a rap song about alleged assault.
+This theory may certainly apply to Chloe Goins, a woman who accused Cosby of drugging and raping her at the Playboy mansion, then released a rap song about the alleged assault.
 Her actions were in extremely poor taste, and only served to undermine her claims and those of Cosby’s other accusers.
 Another theory for Cosby’s spurning is racism, and it isn’t just Ensa and Erinn Cosby who believe their father’s ostracization to be the result of it.
 There are many people who believe Cosby and his legacy are under attack because he’s a rich black man.
 However, white people were always huge fans of Cosby, just as he has always been of them.
 His career and finances benefited for decades partly because he appealed to black and white audiences.
 Now that he’s being shunned, due to allegations of drugging and raping nearly 60 women, he and his supporters believe his downfall is due to racism?
 In my opinion, the NBC and racism angles are ludicrous.

 “Nice” People Commit Monstrous Acts Too